clickbar/laravel-magellan/README.md

 Let's take a closer look to the first two:

-This is the default factory method, that can be used to fill all possible values.
+This is the default factory method that can be used to fill all possible values.
 This method is considered the "plain" way.
 You should consider using this method when you use a different projection than WGS84 (srid=4326).

 ```php